Free Nokia 4A0-116 Exam Actual Questions & Explanations

 • Introduction to Segment Routing: Understand the core principles of segment routing, how it simplifies network operations compared to traditional MPLS, and the role of segment identifiers (SIDs) in forwarding decisions.

-• Basic Segment Routing Configuration and Operation: Configure segment routing on Nokia platforms, enable IGP extensions, assign node and adjacency SIDs, and verify operational status through CLI commands and system logs.
+• Basic Segment Routing Configuration and Operation: Configure segment routing on Nokia platforms, enable IGP extensions, and verify SR functionality across network nodes and interfaces.

-• Segment Routing Tunnels with Traffic Engineering Constraints: Design SR-TE tunnels that meet specific bandwidth, latency, and hop-count requirements; apply affinity constraints to steer traffic away from congested or unsuitable paths.
+• Segment Routing Tunnels with Traffic Engineering Constraints: Design and implement SR tunnels that meet specific bandwidth, latency, and path requirements while optimizing network resources.

-• SR-TE with a Path Computation Element: Integrate external path computation elements (PCE) into your SR-TE architecture; configure PCE communication, validate computed paths, and manage failover scenarios.
+• SR-TE with a Path Computation Element: Integrate segment routing with external path computation elements (PCE) to automate tunnel setup and optimize traffic placement in large-scale networks.

 Question Formats & What They Test

-The 4A0-116 exam combines knowledge-based and scenario-driven items to assess both theoretical understanding and practical decision-making.
-Questions progress in difficulty and emphasize real-world application of segment routing concepts.
+The exam combines knowledge-based and scenario-driven questions to assess both theoretical understanding and practical decision-making ability.
+Questions progress in difficulty and reflect real-world deployment challenges.

 Preparation Guidance

-• Work through practice question sets after each module; review explanations for both correct and incorrect answers to identify knowledge gaps.
+• Practice with topic-mapped question sets; review explanations for both correct and incorrect answers to deepen understanding.

 Explore other Nokia certifications: view all Nokia exams.